AAMC PREview Professional Readiness Exam

 How to Register for the AAMC PREview Exam

-Registration information for the AAMC PREview can be found here.
+More information about how to register for the AAMC PREview can be found here.

 How to Prepare for the AAMC PREview Exam

-We encourage you to take advantage of Kaplan’s Practice Test + On Demand Course and AAMC’s resource bank of preparation materials.
-Practice for any exam is always going to benefit you, especially for an SJT, which most likely will be new territory for you!
+Practice for any exam is always going to benefit you, especially for an SJT, which most likely will be new territory for you.
+Here are some resources our experts recommend to help you prepare and study for the PREview exam:

 AAMC PREview Practice Questions: Sample Scenario #1